ebrahimflows/HA_islamic_prayer_hub/README.md

 3. **Fully Kiosk Browser** integrated with Home Assistant
 4. A Home Assistant `media_player` entity if you want TV muting
 5. One or more Home Assistant `light` entities if you want the light-pulse notification
-6. Internet access from the tablet for the embedded YouTube azaan
+6. Internet access from the tablet for the embedded YouTube adhan

 The TV and lights are configured during setup; use the entities appropriate to your own home.